The thing underneath

 Get the feel of it.

-These are the four commands you'll use 95% of the time.
+These four cover 95% of day-to-day use.
 Run them in your terminal.

 $ brew search <name>